gabest11/reolink_firmware_patcher/README.md

 You will find the files under the directory according to the build number.
 Edit the files you want.

-The nginx config files are a decoy, the executable called `device` in the `app` partition creates it under `/mnt/tmp`, you have directly edit this binary file, just make sure it stays the same size.
+The nginx config files are a decoy, the executable called `device` in the `app` partition creates it under `/mnt/tmp`, you have directly edit this binary file, it's a big ascii blob in it, just make sure it stays the same size.
 I used Far Manager, it can handle editing and saving binary files as text.

 To enable sd card access in the browser, change this: